Censorship in Finland: Internet

 In 2006, a new copyright law known as Lex Karpela set some restrictions on publishing information regarding copy protection schemes.

 Also in 2006, the government started Internet censorship by delivering Finnish ISPs a secret blocking list maintained by Finnish police.
 Implementation of the block was voluntary, but some ISPs implemented it.
 The list was supposed to contain only sites with child pornography, but ended up also blocking, among others, the site lapsiporno.info that criticized the move towards censorship and listed sites that were noticed to have been blocked.

-Following a “voluntary law” enacted by Finnish parliament on 1 January 2007, most of the Finland’s major Internet service providers decided on 22 November 2006 to begin filtering child pornography, and ISPs first started filtering in January 2008.
+Following a “voluntary law” enacted by Finnish parliament on 1 January 2007, most of the Finland's major Internet service providers decided on 22 November 2006 to begin filtering child pornography, and ISPs first started filtering in January 2008.
 The Ministry of Communications has commented that filtering is voluntary for ISPs as long as they do not refuse.
 The blacklist is provided by Finnish police and should contain only foreign sites.
 Technically filtering was planned to be URI based, like the United Kingdom’s Cleanfeed, but so far implementations have been DNS based.

 A majority of these censored Internet sites, however, do not actually seem to be censored by the Finnish ISPs due to actual child pornography, but due to “normal” adult pornography instead.
 Most of the known sites are also located in EU or United States where child pornography is strictly illegal anyway.
 Two-thirds of the Finnish Internet censorship list of the filtered domains were collected on lapsiporno.info, the homepage of Matti Nikki, a Finnish activist criticizing Internet censorship in the European Union and especially in Finland.
-On 12 February 2008, Nikki’s page was also added to the National Bureau of Investigation’s blacklist (Wikinews article).
+On 12 February 2008, Nikki's page was also added to the National Bureau of Investigation’s blacklist (Wikinews article).
 As the list was compiled using links from pornography sites, this list does not tell anything about the last third of the blocked sites.

-At September 2008, problems with accuracy continued, when the website of the main international standards organization for the World Wide Web W3C was briefly blacklisted as childporn by mistake.
+At September 2008, problems with accuracy continued, when the website of the main international standards organization for the World Wide Web W3C was briefly blacklisted as child pornography by mistake.

 In 2008, a government-sponsored report considered establishing similar filtering in order to curb online gambling.

 After investigation of complaints about how the law on filtering child pornography has been implemented and the actions of the police, the vice Parliamentary Ombudsman concluded on 29 May 2009 that the police had followed the law and that most sites on the list did have material that could be classified as child pornography at the time they were investigated by the police.
 He also found that the law is somewhat unclear and that its effect on free speech is problematic and recommends these matters be considered when the law is overseen.